 When you’ve been traveling all day, anything sounds appetizing.
 Though this misnomer may be disappointing to more adventurous eaters, this restaurant is worth a stop if you’re going through Arizona.

 You can recognize this building by its bright red exterior and collection of unique antiques and art pieces that decorate the space around it.
 It’s definitely a great stop for the meat lovers of your group, and you can still get some nice juicy steak, chicken, and buffalo wings.

 - Roadkill Cafe, one of the popular Route 66 diners in Seligman, AZ.
 Photo via Wikipedia

 As your journey ends (or begins) in sunny California, be sure to treat yourself to the experience of the Bluewater Grill.
 You can purchase something from their menu of fresh, delicious seafood, or you can even take the experience one step further!
 The Bluewater Grill offers a, “You catch it, we’ll cook it” policy.
 If you coordinate with the managers before you arrive, they will gladly prepare and serve your freshly caught fish.
 It’s fun to take part in the process and the fishing and dining can be a great way to make memories at the beginning or end of a Route 66 trip.

 This isn’t just a novelty stop though.
-The Bluewater Grill has been ranked in the top 10 best restaurants in Newport Beach (which isn’t easy considering the competition!).
+The Bluewater Grill is one of the top 10 best restaurants in Newport Beach.
+This is not easy with such tough competition!
 So if you’re a fan of great food and service, don’t miss this seaside stop.
 The nearby Newport Dunes Waterfront Resort makes the perfect home base while you’re in the area!

 Hidden gems and traveler favorites